cohesive/python-cohesivenet-sdk/README.md

 ```

 ### Methods
-All endpoints are documented [here](https://github.com/cohesive/python-cohesivenet-sdk/blob/master/endpoints.md).
 Each sub-api is available from the VNS3Client instance as follows:

 ```python